SegmentationBLWX/sssegmentation/docs/Tutorials.md

 }
 ```

-The other arguments in `SEGMENTOR_CFG['backbone']` are set for instancing the corresponding backbone network.

-Here we also list some common arguments and their explanation,
+Additional configuration parameters in `SEGMENTOR_CFG['backbone']` vary depending on the specific backbone.
+Some commonly used parameters include:

-- `structure_type`: The structure type of the specified backbone network, *e.g.*, `resnet101conv3x3stem` means ResNet-101 using three 3x3 convolutions as the stem layer, it is useful if you want to load the pretrained backbone weights automatically,
+- `structure_type`: Defines the structure variant of the backbone (*e.g.*, `resnet101conv3x3stem` indicates a ResNet-101 with three 3×3 convolutions in the stem layer).
+This helps load corresponding pretrained weights automatically.
-- `pretrained`: Whether to load the pretrained backbone weights,
+- `pretrained`: Whether to load pretrained weights.
-- `pretrained_model_path`: If you set `pretrained_model_path` as `None` and `pretrained` as `True`, SSSegmentation will load the pretrained backbone weights automatically, otherwise, load the pretrained backbone weights from the path specified by `pretrained_model_path`,
+- `pretrained_model_path`: If set to `None` and `pretrained=True`, the pretrained weights will be loaded automatically.
+Otherwise, weights are loaded from the specified path.
-- `out_indices`: Generally, a backbone network can be divided into several stages, `out_indices` is used to specify whether return the feature maps outputted by the corresponding backbone stage,
-- `norm_cfg`: The config of normalization layer, it should be a `dict`, refer to [customize-normalizations](https://sssegmentation.readthedocs.io/en/latest/Tutorials.html#customize-normalizations) more details,
+- `out_indices`: Specifies which stages of the backbone to output.
+Most backbones are divided into stages, and this parameter selects which stages' outputs are used.
+- `norm_cfg`: Dictionary defining the normalization layer.
+See [customize-normalizations](https://sssegmentation.readthedocs.io/en/latest/Tutorials.html#customize-normalizations) for details.
-- `act_cfg`: The config of activation layer, it should be a `dict`, refer to [customize-activations](https://sssegmentation.readthedocs.io/en/latest/Tutorials.html#customize-activations) more details.
+- `act_cfg`: Dictionary defining the activation function.
+See [customize-activations](https://sssegmentation.readthedocs.io/en/latest/Tutorials.html#customize-activations) for details.

-To learn more about how to set the specific arguments for each backbone type, you can jump to [`ssseg/modules/models/backbones` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/backbones) to check the source codes of each backbone network.
+To understand how to set arguments for each backbone type, refer to the source code in the [`ssseg/modules/models/backbones`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/backbones) directory.

 #### Add New Custom Backbone

-If the users want to add a new custom backbone, you should first create a new file in [`ssseg/modules/models/backbones` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/backbones), *e.g.*, [`ssseg/modules/models/backbones/mobilenet.py`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/backbones/mobilenet.py).

-Then, you can define the backbone module in this file by yourselves, *e.g.*,
+To add your own custom backbone, follow these steps:

+**Step1: Create a New File**

+Add a new Python file under [`ssseg/modules/models/backbones`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/backbones), such as [`ssseg/modules/models/backbones/mobilenet.py`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/backbones/mobilenet.py).

+**Step2: Define the Backbone Module**

+Implement your custom backbone class in the file.
+For example,

 ```python
 import torch.nn as nn